PedroGatech/LearningToControlClass/class12/class12.md

 **Why are functions important?** Everything in the real world is a function!
 If we want to predict the airflow around a car, the stress caused by deforming a metal bar, the temperature of a reactor, the weather (and the list goes on), we would need to use functions.
 When putting into a computer we are going to need to mesh our function, otherwise we'd not be able to process it.
 But we're going to think about functions when designing the architecture of these Neural Operators.

 **Why approximate operators?** Let's start with a parallel with image processing.
 Imagine that I have a Convolutional NN (CNN) that take as an input a (discrete) $256\times256$ image (let's imagine it in grayscale for simplicity).
 The input to this CNN would then be a $v \in \mathbb R^{256 \times 256}$, where each element $v_i \in \mathbb R \ ; v_i \in [0,1]$.
-Although this is a typical architecture for image processing \[cite], and it has been around since _year_ \[cite], it has a couple of limitations:
+Although this is a typical architecture for image processing [3], and it has been around since 1989 [4], it has a couple of limitations:
 - The input **has to** be $256\times256$, the need of different dimension leads to a new NN and a new training.
 - In case of regression, the output **has to** a fixed dimension, the need of different dimension leads to a new NN and a new training.
-For the case of image processing, where there's no trivial underlying function behind the image, we cannot take advantage of the use of Neural Operators, but in the case of distributions of physical quantities, e.g., temperature, where there's a underlying function behind it, we can leverage the use of Neural Operators to understand distribution function, and make predictions/controls based on it, decoupling the parametrization $\Theta$ from the discretization of the data. \[cite] *et al.* compared the errors of two networks: U-Net (NN topology) and PCA-Net (Neural operator topology), that were trained on different discretizations of the *same underlying function*, and the result is shown below:
+For the case of image processing, where there's no trivial underlying function behind the image, we cannot take advantage of the use of Neural Operators, but in the case of distributions of physical quantities, e.g., temperature, where there's a underlying function behind it, we can leverage the use of Neural Operators to understand distribution function, and make predictions/controls based on it, decoupling the parametrization $\Theta$ from the discretization of the data.
+[5] *et al.* compared the errors of two networks: U-Net (NN topology) and PCA-Net (Neural operator topology), that were trained on different discretizations of the *same underlying function*, and the result is shown below:

 ![Alt text](Figures/unetvspca.png)